MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 # Psvimgtools-Easy-FrontEnd

-This is a graphical interface for the PSVIMGTools Team Molecule / Yifanlu Which is a tool that can be used to decrypt and extract backup files PSVita (.psvimg) Since you knew the AID of the account that created the backup,
+This is a graphical interface for the PSVIMGTools Team Molecule / Yifanlu Which is a tool that can be used to decrypt and extract backup files PSVita (.psvimg) You just need to know the AID (QCMA Key) of the account that created the backup,

 This works on all firmwares to date, including 3.65.
 And probably all future firmwares